Khaled-Mahmmoud/MyCompetitiveProgramming/Data Structures/Binary Indexed Tree.md

 Then 1 goes to 2...2 goes to 4..4 goes to 8 [recursive]

-Recall given number idx it covers 2^r values
+Recall given number idx it covers 2^r values where r is position of “last bit”.

-- r is position of “last bit”, It covers numbers from idx to idx – 2^r + 1

 All following numbers cover 8 values